Human Resource Management – Course Descriptions

 CES 513/MBA 531 – New Developments in HR Management (pre-requisite: CES 515)

 This is an advanced course, designed to examine new developments and professional concerns in human resource management.
-The course focuses on such topics as productivity in the American workplace; developing union/management cooperation for productivity; methods of training in the workplace; impact of the computer revolution on the personnel field; and specialized personnel needs of the new workforce in a high-tech and service economy.
+The course focuses on such topics as productivity in the American workplace; developing union/management cooperation for productivity; methods of training in the workplace; impact of the computer revolution on the personnel field; and specialized personnel needs of the new workforce in a high-tech and service economy. *Effective Fall 2014, this course is no longer being scheduled.

 CES 514/MBA 514 – Collective Bargaining in Public Sector (pre-requisite: CES 515)